da5nsy/ReproducibleResearch/episodes/introduction.md

 ### In 2011...
 - Simmons (2011) publishes a paper on flexibility in design, analysis and reporting that affects significance of your results
-- They mention various, common "Questionnable Research Practices (QRPs)" that inflate *false positives*
+- They mention various, common "Questionable Research Practices (QRPs)" that inflate *false positives*
     - Example: Researcher is interested in the relationship between listening to music and memory performance
         - Control Group 1: No music, matched task e.g. colouring
         - Experimental Groups: Pop, Rock, Classical, R&B, Hip-hop, Jazz, Country, Blues
     - Only find a significant relationship between listening to rock music and memory performance
     - QRP 1: Researcher writes up the results, *ignoring all the other conditions* and concludes that music affects memory
-    - QRP 2: Researcher *changes their predictions*, initally thought music would improve memory, but finds opposite results
+    - QRP 2: Researcher *changes their predictions*, initially thought music would improve memory, but finds opposite results

 >“If there are participants you don’t like, or trials, observers, or interviewers who gave you anomalous results, drop them […].
 Go on a fishing expedition for something—anything—interesting.”
 (Bem, 2003)

 ### 2012...
 How common are QRPs?
-- John et al. (2012) asked ~2000 researchers, (1) how many QRPs they enagage in, and (2) how many QRPs their collegues engage in
+- John et al. (2012) asked ~2000 researchers, (1) how many QRPs they engage in, and (2) how many QRPs their colleagues engage in
   - ~60% admitted to not reporting all of their dependent variables (outcome variables)
   -  ~40% admitted to only reporting experiments that had worked
   -  ~50% admitted to engaging in optional stopping (collecting more data if you don't find statistically significant results)